KasiViswanath-100/streamlit_mongo_hackathon/README.md

 This project is developed specially in Streamlit and MongoDB for [Streamlit Connections Hackathon.](https://discuss.streamlit.io/t/connections-hackathon/47574)

-## Application
+# Application
-Based on ID number, you can extract the information of the listing including but not limited to these like current listing_url, property_type, .
+Based on ID number, you can extract the information of the listing including but not limited to these, like current listing_url, property_type, number of bedrooms and bathrooms, amenities provided and price .

-**Sample Output:**
+**Sample Output:**\
 {
   "_id": "10306879",\
   "listing_url": "https://www.airbnb.com/rooms/10306879"\